lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Directory for storing install script logs`

-Defaults to a directory under the content data storage directory root.
-Enter a directory where logging for ``lockss-installer``-related logging will be appended.
+This directory is used to store log files produced by :program:`lockss-installer` scripts.
+Accept the default (a directory under the content data storage directory root) by hitting :kbd:`Enter`, or enter a custom path.

 ------------------
-Web user interface
+Web User Interface
 ------------------

 1. :guilabel:`User name for web UI administration`